Lif-Platforms/Ringer-Client-Windows/README.md

  - Superior126

  # How To Contribute
- In the projects setion there is a project that has a list of things that need to be worked on and their status.
+ In the projects setion of the Lif Platforms organization there is a project that has a list of things that need to be worked on and their status.
 Working on the stuff in the project would be the best way to contribute.